 The form will contain details of any cautions, convictions, reprimands or any warnings recorded against your name (even where they would generally be considered spent), or will confirm that you have none.
 It will allow the school to make an assessment of your suitability for access to these vulnerable groups.

 Please visit: www.gov.uk/disclosure-barring-service-check/overview

 About the training provider

-Henry Maynard Training E17 is a recently accredited provider of Initial Teacher Training.
+Henry Maynard Training E17 is an accredited provider of Initial Teacher Training.
 We are based in Walthamstow and, as a school, we have successfully been involved in leading teacher training for more than 12 years.
-We provide initial teacher training leading to the awards of QTS and PGCE (validated by UEL).
+We provide initial teacher training leading to the awards of QTS and PGCE (validated by University of Brighton).

 We are committed to training outstanding teachers who will serve the diverse community in North and East London.Our aim is to be an ITT provider whose core purpose is to produce high quality teachers who are fully able to inspire, educate and nurture our local children.

 We have a great track record of producing outstanding teachers, leaders and head teachers of the future.
 100% of our trainees in 18/19 secured a teaching position at the end of the course.